Magpie Artists' Ensemble

 About Us

-Magpie Artists’ Ensemble is a collective of Queer artists who are passionate about collaboration, representation, accessibility, and creative storytelling.Mission: Our artistic mission is to push the boundaries of print and performance mediums, bringing diverse stories to life in exciting and accessible ways.Vision: Magpie will create a community of intersectional Queer artists and audiences, connecting them across all barriers.
-We will give Queer stories a voice, and give visibility to those who have not seen themselves represented before.Magpie is proudly Powered by Shunpike.
+Magpie Artists’ Ensemble is a collective of Queer artists who are passionate about collaboration, representation, accessibility, and creative storytelling.Mission: Our artistic mission is to push the boundaries of print and performance mediums, bringing diverse stories to life in exciting and accessible ways.Vision: Magpie is building a community of intersectional Queer artists and audiences, connecting them across all barriers.
+We give Queer stories a voice and create opportunities to be seen for those who haven't heard their own stories told before.Magpie is proudly Powered by Shunpike.
 Make a tax-deductible donation today to support our boundary-breaking work!

 james t. washburn